DeveloperPaul123/FilePickerLibrary/README.md

 <h2>Dependency</h2>

 Clone this repository or download the zip.
 Then extract to your computer.
 Simply import the library to your project but only include the FPlib module (that's where the library is).
 If you're using Android Studio then import a module and only include the FPlib module.
+See the license for usage terms.

 <h2>Usage</h2>
 Simply do the following.